EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 This Appendix is intended to simplify for implementors not familiar with CBOR {{I-D.ietf-cbor-7049bis}}, CDDL {{I-D.ietf-cbor-cddl}}, COSE {{RFC8152}}, and HKDF {{RFC5869}}.

-## CBOR
+## CBOR {#CBOR}

 The Concise Binary Object Representation (CBOR) {{I-D.ietf-cbor-7049bis}} is a data format designed for small code size and small message size.
 CBOR builds on the JSON data model but extends it by e.g. encoding binary data directly without base64 conversion.
 In addition to the binary CBOR encoding, CBOR also has a diagnostic notation that is readable and editable by humans.
 The Concise Data Definition Language (CDDL) {{I-D.ietf-cbor-cddl}} provides a way to express structures for protocol messages and APIs that use CBOR. {{I-D.ietf-cbor-cddl}} also extends the diagnostic notation.

-CBOR data items are encoded to or decoded from byte strings using a type-length-value encoding scheme, where the three highest order bits of the initial byte contain major information about the type.
+CBOR data items are encoded to or decoded from byte strings using a type-length-value encoding scheme, where the three highest order bits of the initial byte contain information about the major type.
 CBOR supports several different types of data items, in addition to integers (int, uint), simple values (e.g. null), byte strings (bstr), and text strings (tstr), CBOR also supports arrays []  of data items and maps {} of pairs of data items.
 Some examples are given below.
 For a complete specification and more examples, see {{I-D.ietf-cbor-7049bis}} and {{I-D.ietf-cbor-cddl}}.
 We recommend implementors to get used to CBOR by using the CBOR playground {{CborMe}}.

 ~~~~~~~~~~~~~~~~~~~~~~~
 Diagnostic          Encoded                       Type